Rangelands

 Rangelands cover more than half of Earth’s landmass

-These vital ecosystems support the livelihood of billions of people, mitigate global climate change, and provide essential products and services for society.
+Rangelands are vital ecosystems that support the livelihood of billions of people, mitigate global climate change, and provide essential products and services for society.
 Yet, Rangelands, with their key contributions often overlooked, are considered a highly threatened ecosystem.

 Formed in January 2025, the Global Rewilding Alliance’s Rangelands Working Group brings together Alliance Partners and rewilding experts to make rangeland restoration a global priority, presenting a solution termed ‘The Ecological Uplift’.